-Unit I - Developmental Biology: Basic Principles and Concepts (1 Hr).
-Introduction to the evolution of the body plan: accelomate to coelomate, diploblastic and triploblastic organization of body plan; introduction to information flow from mother to egg; different sized embryos, yolk density and cleavage patterns; transition from a plastic, uncommitted state to a determined and then differentiated state; introduction to the development of four model organisms, namely nematodes (C elegans), fruit flies (D melanogaster), fish (D rerio), frog (X laevis), and mammals (mouse and human); life cycles of these organisms.
+- Unit I Developmental Biology: Basic Principles and Concepts (1 Hr).
+Introduction to the evolution of the body plan: accelomate to coelomate, diploblastic and triploblastic organization of body plan; introduction to information flow from mother to egg; different sized embryos, yolk density and cleavage patterns; transition from a plastic, uncommitted state to a determined and then differentiated state; introduction to the development of four model organisms, namely nematodes (C elegans), fruit flies (D melanogaster), fish (D rerio), frog (X laevis), and mammals (mouse and human); life cycles of these organisms. - Unit II Origins of polarity, establishment of body axes and the germ layers in the Xenopus embryo (9 Hrs): Fertilization and the establishment of the dorso-ventral axis; changes that accompany the mid-blastula transition; classical transplantation and dye injection experiments demonstrating the state of commitment of cells to germ layer fates; signalling pathways associated with mesoderm induction and Spemann organizer formation; establishment of the germ layers; gastrulation. - Unit III Origins of polarity, establishment of body axes and the germ layers in the zebrafish (Danio rerio) embryo (4 Hrs): Fertilization and the establishment of the dorso-ventral axis; cleavage and cell movements before gastrulation; changes that accompany the mid-blastula transition; importance of the yolk syncytial layer in germ layer specification; signalling pathways associated with mesendoderm induction and Spemann organizer formation; gastrulation.

-Unit II - Origins of polarity, establishment of body axes and the germ layers in the Xenopus embryo (5 Hrs): Fertilization and the establishment of the dorso-ventral axis; changes that accompany the mid-blastula transition; classical transplantation and dye injection experiments; signalling pathways associated with mesoderm induction and Spemann organizer formation; gastrulation.
+Unit IV - Origins of polarity and the establishment of the body axes in the C elegans embryo (2 Hrs): Fertilization and the establishment of polarity and the body axes; concept of the mosaic mode of development; mechanisms of asymmetric cell division; early cleavage; role of PAR proteins in establishing cell polarity across the animal kingdom.

-Unit III - Origins of polarity, establishment of body axes and the germ layers in the zebrafish (Danio rerio) embryo (5 Hrs): Fertilization and the establishment of the dorso-ventral axis; cleavage and cell movements before gastrulation; changes that accompany the mid-blastula transition; importance of the yolk syncytial layer in germ layer specification; classical transplantation and dye injection experiments; signalling pathways associated with mesendoderm induction and Spemann organizer formation; gastrulation.
+Unit V - Origins of polarity, establishment of body axes and the germ layers in the D melanogaster embryo (6 Hrs):

-Unit V - Origins of polarity and the establishment of the body axes in the C elegans embryo (2 Hrs): Fertilization and the establishment of polarity and the body axes; concept of the mosaic mode of development; mechanisms of asymmetric cell division; early cleavage; role of PAR proteins in establishing cell polarity across the animal kingdom.
+Establishment of polarity and the body axes; fertilization and cleavage; cellularisation; changes that accompany the mid-blastula transition; the basic elements of body plan establishment; Dorsal protein nuclear localization gradient and establishment of the ectoderm and mesoderm; origin of the endoderm; gastrulation and accompanying cell movements.

-Unit VI - Origins of polarity, establishment of body axes and the germ layers in the D melanogaster embryo (7 Hrs): Establishment of polarity and the body axes; fertilization and cleavage; changes that accompany the mid-blastula transition; formation of the Bicoid protein gradient and the basic elements of body plan establishment; Dorso-ventral establishment of the ectoderm and mesoderm; origin of the endoderm; cell movements that accompany gastrulation.
+Unit VI - Origins of polarity, establishment of body axes and the germ layers in the mammalian embryos (4 Hrs):

-Unit VII - Origins of polarity, establishment of body axes and the germ layers in the mammalian embryos (4 Hrs): Diversity of mammalian embryos; cleavage and the establishment of polarity and the body axes; amniote gastrulation; the function of the node as an organizer.
+Diversity of mammalian embryos; cleavage and the establishment of polarity and the body axes; amniote gastrulation; the function of the node as an organizer.

 HDGP1.
-LAB MODULE I - GENETICS
+PRACTICAL MODULE I - GENETICS